Freight Shipping from Oklahoma City to Portland

 How much does it cost to ship freight from Oklahoma City to Portland?

-Full truckload (FTL) rates from Oklahoma City, OK to Portland, OR currently range from $4,150-$5,115 for a standard dry van load over the 1,930-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Portland, OR currently range $4,150-$5,115 (roughly $2.16-$2.66 per mile over 1,930 miles).
 LTL shipments typically cost $1,262-$2,041 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Portland?